UMWordLab/UMWordLab.github.io/_pages/home.md

 permalink: /
 ---

 Research at the WordLab focuses on the representation and processing of words, and especially verbs!
 This work is at the intersection of semantics, argument structure, and psycholinguistics.
-Our home is in the linguitics department at the University of Michigan.
+Our home is in the linguistics department at the University of Michigan.

+To read more about the focus of the lab, check out the [Research](research) page.
+If you're interested in joining the lab, see the [Join Us](joinus) page.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >